Gardner Museum Heist —Blog

 The man that Shelley Murphy at the Boston Globe has been calling a "California screen writer," for over 30 years was neither, nor had he ever been.

-Less than two hours after his reply to Robinson, Kurkjian emailed me: "Mr. Robinson (Robby) passed on your email that you'd sent to him.
+Less than two hours after Kurkjian's reply to Robinson, about my correspondence, Kurkjian emailed me: "Mr. Robinson (Robby) passed on your email that you'd sent to him.
 I worked for him at the Northeastern Initiative [Watchdog New England] and I am pursuing a book on the Gardner theft.
 I've read your message here, and had some questions.
 You able to talk about some of the details later today, maybe around 7:30 tonight or tomorrow night?"

 That email was the most normal and professional thing about my engagements with Kurkjian and Robinson.

-The report included several pictures of two of the three individuals I suspected were involved, who were mentioned in the document, alongside the Gardner heist police sketches for comparison.
+My emailed document included several pictures of two of the three individuals, who were mentioned in the document, alongside the Gardner heist police sketches for comparison.

 My report also included two pages worth of specific suggestions on investigative areas that a reporter could look into to determine if the individuals I mentioned were indeed involved.

-My germ of an idea, my hypothesis, originated with that information told to me about these individuals many years before.
-And yet despite the modesty of my claims, Robinson was claiming to not be sure of the "authenticity," of my email as if it was purporting it to be the Shroud of Turin.
+My germ of an idea, my hypothesis, originated with that information.
+And yet despite the modesty of my claims, Robinson was claiming to not be sure of the "authenticity," of my email as if I was purporting it to be the Shroud of Turin.
+Maybe Robinson was just speaking casually.
+If he had included me in the conversation, I could have explained to him why it was not, in my view, anything to be casual about, due to personal safety concerns.

-My information was possibly authentic enough, however, that he forwarded it to Kurkjian.
-It was authentic enough that I had managed to gain the attention of two Pulitzer Prize winning journalists with it, one of whom, had written dozens of stories about the Gardner heist going back 17 years at that point, and who wanted to interview me that very night, a person whom neither of them knew or had ever heard of before, an individual who had no affiliation with the government, the media, law enforcement, or criminal gangs, and an individual who claimed no direct knowledge of the case.
+My information was possibly authentic enough that he forwarded it to Kurkjian.
+It was authentic enough that it gained the attention of two Pulitzer Prize winning journalists, one of whom, had written dozens of stories about the Gardner heist going back 17 years at that point, and who wanted to interview me that very night, a person whom neither of them knew or had ever heard of before, an individual who had no affiliation with the government, the media, law enforcement, or criminal gangs, and an individual who claimed no direct knowledge of the case.

 I was open to sharing this information in further detail with Kurkjian since he had the institutional backing from the Boston Globe to handle whatever challenges that investigating the story might entail.